NaN0987/better-quora/README.md

 - Optional features:
   - Removing the AI response that appears under questions
   - Having the main signup page (www.quora.com) redirect you to the search page (www.quora.com/search?q=%00)
+- Adds a button under Quora Plus answers to view the answer in incognito mode (thus bypassing the paywall)

 ## Planned features
 - Optional features:
   - Include an option to turn off scraping the comments section (which would reduce lag for those on lower end systems)
-- Make Quora Plus questions easier to read by removing the fade out (and look into getting around the Quora plus block by removing cookies)
-- Add a button under Quora Plus questions to view the question in incognito mode (thus bypassing the paywall)
 - Compatibility:
   - Mobile support (currently does not work on mobile)
   - Support for those who are logged into a quora account (not tested)
+- Removing tracker cookies used for popups (breaks the website if not done right)
 - Allow those not signed in to see the comments on answers (not sure if this is possible)
 - Make the search bar work better by automatically reloading the page (needs testing)